davidcontroller/Python/README.md

 # Python
-General repository for my code in Python
+General repository for my code in Python.